TransposeData/docs/docs/sql/tables/protocol-layer/ens-registries/ens_registries.md

 # ENS Registries

 The `ens_registries` table provides indexed views of all ENS registries for a specified chain.
+Supported chains: `ethereum`.

 | Name                | Description                                                                 | Type        |
 | --------- | --------- | --------------------------------------------------------------------------- |